MohamedRagaab/ITI-Java-Spring-Developer-Track/README.md

 # Database Fundamentals
-Before Database Systems there was File Based Systems, and there are many Limitations of this system such as:
+Before Database Systems there was File Based Systems, and there are many Limitations of this system.
+* File Based System Limitations:
   * Separation & isolation of data
   * Duplication of data
   * Progoram data dependence